Covert Affairs: Development, casting, and production

 Covert Affairs first appeared on USA Network's development slate in July 2008.
 The pilot episode was written by Matt Corman and Chris Ord.
 Casting was underway in June 2009, with the expectation that successful casting would lead to a production commitment.
 Piper Perabo was the first actress cast in early July 2009, as CIA officer Annie Walker.
 The casting of Christopher Gorham came in late July, quickly followed by an announcement that the pilot had been green-lighted by USA Network.

 In early August 2009, Tim Matheson signed on to direct a 90-minute pilot.
 Further casting announcements included Anne Dudek in mid-August, followed by Kari Matchett and Peter Gallagher in early September.
 Eric Lively was cast as a fellow CIA officer and peer to Perabo's character, and Eion Bailey was cast in a recurring role as Annie Walker's ex-boyfriend.
 The pilot began filming in Toronto in September 2009.

 In January 2010, the Covert Affairs pilot received a 10-episodes order.
 Sendhil Ramamurthy was added to the cast as a CIA officer, replacing Lively's character, along with Emmanuelle Vaugier in a recurring role as a journalist.

 The series executive producers are Doug Liman and David Bartis and the co-executive producer is Jonathan Glassner.
 Production of the series takes place in Toronto, Ontario, at primary static sets housed in a studio, as well as at "stock" shooting locations throughout the local area.
 This is combined with material filmed at various international locations in which the series' episodes are set, such as Washington, D.C., capturing geographically unique elements of these places.
 In some instances, the series' producers use a stand-in location for shots where the costs and logistics of the actual location shoot are impractical, or if the location specified is fictional.

 Episodes

 Reception

 Covert Affairs received positive reviews from critics.
 The review aggregator website Rotten Tomatoes reports a 93% approval rating, while on Metacritic, the first season of Covert Affairs received a score of 64 out of 100, based on 23 reviews, indicating "generally favorable reviews".
 The second season received a score of 68, based on six reviews.
 At the 68th Golden Globe Awards, Piper Perabo was nominated for Best Performance by an Actress in a Television Series—Drama.
 She also won the award for Outstanding Female Actor in a Breakthrough Role at the Gracie Awards in 2011.
 Christopher Gorham won the Seeing Beyond Vision Loss Special Achievement Award at the CNIB Awards in 2013.

 DVD releases

+Syndication

+Starting on November 14, 2022, Start TV aired reruns of the series.